datacraft-dsc/DEPs/0/README.md

 - Establishing immutable provenance records
 - Providing a Universal Resolver for DIDs / DDOs

+## Operation

+A sepcial type of Asset representing a computational service that can be "Invoked" via the DEP Standard APIs (see DEP6 for detailed specification).

+An Operation may accept one or more inputs, and product one or more outputs.
+Typically, inputs will be references to source data assets and the outputs will be new assets produced by algorithms executed upon the input assets.

+Examples of Operations may include:
+- Data cleaning
+- Anonymisation / removal of Personally Identifiable Information
+- Training a machine learning model
+- Aggregating multiple source data sets

 ## Publisher

-A participant in the data system who creates Assets and makes them available to others.
+A participant in a Data Ecosystem who creates Assets and makes them available to others.
+A Publisher is typically the Data Owner of the asset, or someone acting on the Data Owner's behalf.

 ## Starfish